Questions-Bowwout

 How do I get in touch?

 Owners can sometimes find it difficult to talk on the phone, so you may prefer to text or WhatsApp to reach us quickly.
-Email is fine for longer queries.
+Email is fine for longer queries once initial contact has been made but initial queries sometimes can be missed.
 Your query will always be answered as soon as we receive it.
-If there's no reply within a few hours it’s unlikely we've got the message , so please try another medium.
+If there's no reply within a few hours please try another medium.

 May I be with my pet right up to the end?